Institute for Nonpartisan Innovation(INI)

 "INI combines Vngle's real-time grassroots intelligence with CUNY's deep research capacity to create civic innovations that are equitable, verifiable, and scalable."

-— Douglas Smith, Cybercriminology Professor & Program Manager, CUNY 2X Tech @ City Tech
+— Douglas Smith, Cybercriminology Professor at John Jay College & Program Manager, TTP at City Tech

 💬Real Stories on INI’s Impact”